xavierScript/passpay/README.md

 PassPay demonstrates how to build passkey-powered Solana wallets with gasless transactions across **both** Next.js (Web) and React Native/Expo (Mobile) platforms.
 Users create wallets using biometric authentication (FaceID, TouchID, Windows Hello) instead of seed phrases, and all transaction fees are covered by LazorKit Paymaster.

-> 🏆 **Built for the [LazorKit Bounty](https://earn.superteam.fun/)** — Helping Solana developers get started with passkey authentication and smart wallet transactions.
+> I did this to show that Lazorkit integration was possible for both the Web and Mobile SDK, thereby helping Solana developers get started with passkey authentication and smart wallet transactions.

 ---